muffpy/linked-lists-problems/README.md

 The problems roughly in order of difficulty:
 1. Count occurences of value i in linked list - Count.c
-2. Delete linked list and free memory - DeleteList.c
+2. Remove head and return value - Pop.c
 3. Get Nth value from linked list - GetNth.c
-4. Insert value at position N in linked list - InsertNth.c
+4. Delete linked list and free memory - DeleteList.c
-5. -Pop.c
+5. Insert value at position N in linked list - InsertNth.c